EconomyLens.com

 Rheinmetall is ramping up production of artillery ammunition as Europe rearms. ©AFP

 Unterlüß (Germany) (AFP) – German weapons-maker Rheinmetall opened Europe’s largest munitions plant on Wednesday, a move hailed as boosting Western defences by NATO chief Mark Rutte.
-Taking up 30,000 square metres — the size of five football pitches — the factory in Unterluess in northern Germany will be able to produce 350,000 artillery shells a year by 2027.
+Taking up 30,000 square metres — the size of five football pitches — the factory in Unterlüß in northern Germany will be able to produce 350,000 artillery shells a year by 2027.

 Related

 Europe has moved to ramp up weapons production and military readiness following Russia’s full-scale invasion of Ukraine in 2022, accelerating efforts as US President Donald Trump has urged Europe to take more responsibility for its own defence.
-Artillery shell production across the continent is now six times greater than it was two years ago, Rutte noted, and Germany earlier this year loosened strict debt rules to borrow billions for military equipment.
+Artillery shell production across the continent is now six times greater than it was two years ago, Rutte said, and Germany earlier this year loosened strict debt rules so that it can borrow billions to pay for military equipment.

-Speaking alongside Rutte at the ceremony, German Defence Minister Boris Pistorius emphasized that Europe could not confront security challenges if it did not develop its industrial base to convert spending promises into concrete capabilities.
+Speaking alongside Rutte at the ceremony, German Defence Minister Boris Pistorius said that Europe could not confront security challenges if it did not develop its industrial base to convert spending promises into concrete capabilities.
 “The military and armed forces only work as well as the country behind them,” he said.
 “We need to be successful because we are faced with a threat.”
-Washington is watching closely to see if Europe can deliver on its promises to increase spending, Pistorius added.
+Washington was watching closely to see if Europe could deliver on its promises to increase spending, Pistorius added.
 “NATO has to become more European so that it can stay transatlantic,” he said.
 “This is the demand before which we stand as Europeans.”

 The plant will help fill a record-breaking munitions order worth 8.5 billion euros ($9.3 billion at the time) placed by the German government in July 2024.
 German Chancellor Friedrich Merz has vowed to build Europe’s “strongest conventional army”.
 Defence spending is projected to reach 162 billion euros in 2029, more than triple the defence budget compared to its level before the war in Ukraine.
+Rheinmetall’s Unterlüß site already makes guns and munitions for the Leopard 2 tank, which has been used by the Ukrainian army.

+Papperger also signed a 550-million-euro deal on stage with Romania’s economy minister for a plant he said would probably be completed within the next 18 months.
 Separately, Germany’s cabinet signed off a draft law on Wednesday that aims to boost armed forces recruitment and includes provisions for compulsory military service if there are not enough volunteers.
-About 182,000 soldiers currently serve in the armed forces, and Pistorius has indicated that this number should rise to 260,000.
+About 182,000 soldiers currently serve in the armed forces.
+Pistorius has said that should rise to 260,000.

 © 2024 AFP